Agentic Visualization: Extracting Agent-based Design Patterns from Visualization Systems: AV COORDINATION PATTERNS

-\Examples InsightsFeed~\cite{badam2017steering} enables analysts to keep track of evolving results during progressive data analysis.
+\Examples InsightsFeed~\cite{badam2017steering} enables users to keep track of evolving results during progressive data analysis.
 In addition to the visual exploration of incrementally processed data, users can also monitor the progress of the background computation and see how far along it is.
-DataSite~\cite{cui19datasite} also uses background processes to support the human analysts in visual data exploration and help them actively monitor the results of these processes using a feed timeline.
-In ProReveal~\cite{Jo2021}, analysts can start the exploration and employ agents with different analytical support to guard the analysis process as a large dataset is progressively explored.
-It uses a web-based user interface where human analysts can explore the dataset, employ the guards, and continue exploring while \PatternMonitoring the guards' progress.
+DataSite~\cite{cui19datasite} also uses background processes to support the users in visual data exploration and help them actively monitor the results of these processes using a feed timeline.
+In ProReveal~\cite{Jo2021}, users can start the exploration and employ agents with different analytical support to guard the analysis process as a large dataset is progressively explored.
+It uses a web-based user interface where users can explore the dataset, employ the guards, and continue exploring while \PatternMonitoring the guards' progress.
 They are notified when a change occurs and the condition is modified.

-\Pattern As multiple agents perform various tasks throughout the analysis process, \textbf{\PatternConsolidating} the outcomes becomes essential to help both humans analysts and agents to build upon these findings.
+\Pattern As multiple agents perform various tasks throughout the analysis process, \textbf{\PatternConsolidating} the outcomes becomes essential to help users, such as evangelist, storyteller and agents to build upon these findings.
 Based on the consolidated results, further exploration, summarization, or sensemaking of the data can be done.
-For example, after \PatternConsolidating the findings from \PatternScouting the dataset, human analysts may wish to deepen their exploration in specific areas of interest.
-This is especially useful during sensemaking, where human analysts can interpret and communicate important findings from consolidated information.
+For example, after \PatternConsolidating the findings from \PatternScouting the dataset, users may wish to deepen their exploration in specific areas of interest.
+This is especially useful during sensemaking, where users can interpret and communicate important findings from consolidated information.